-No, you can’t crash into other players flying around.
+No, you can’t crash into other pilots.

 Don’t try to run the game at highest settings on the highest resolution.
-Your PC can’t do it.

 If you’re on a low-end card — like a RX 500 series or a GTX 1060 series — then you’ll need to play the game at 1080p on medium settings, with some further options turned down or off entirely.
-Digital Foundry found that the game is pretty rough on low-range PCs, although that might get a bit easier in the future when a DirectX 12 version of the game is released.

 The fun of Microsoft Flight Simulator is similar to Euro Truck Simulator or other “sims”.
 It’s not a competitive experience per se, even though there are solo flying challenges you can take part in.